For Pet Owners

 Follow on sessions

-Follow-on sessions help to work through the behavioural modification plan, providing you with the opportunity to learn the practical skills to manage and adapt the problem behaviour.
+Follow-on sessions help to work through the behavioural modification plan, providing you with the opportunity to learn the practical skills and adapt the problem behaviour.
 These sessions are 1 hour long and focus on teaching you the skills to use with your pet.
 They can be undertaken in the comfort of your home or locations outside the home, depending on the behavioural problem in question.

 Dogs - £60/hr